 When people say “2026 tax brackets,” they typically mean the brackets for income earned during calendar year 2026 (the return you usually file in early 2027).

-When will the IRS publish the official 2026 bracket cutoffs?
+When did the IRS publish the official 2026 bracket cutoffs?

 Do brackets apply to Social Security and Medicare taxes?